diogro/expressionVariance-manuscript/main.md

 The observed range of gene expression SD across genes is variable across studies but can be normalized so that the distributions are comparable (@fig:sd_corr D).
 Given that the correlations across studies are mostly positive and high (75% of correlations are between 0.45 and 0.9), indicating similar ordering of the genes, we seek to summarize the differences in variance across genes by using a single cross-study rank, averaging the ordering across all studies.
 To create this rank, we used the score of each gene in the first principal component of the Spearman correlation matrix.
-These scores generate a ranked list of genes, with most variable genes having the highest rank.
+Ordering genes using these scores generate a ranked list of genes, with the most variable genes having the highest rank.
 We create a similar across-study rank for mean expression.
 The red and blue ticks at the bottom of @fig:sd_corr D show the positions on the SD distributions of the least and most variable genes in our variance rank.
-The position of these genes in the SD distributions illustrates how the extremes of the rank are indeed some of the least and most variable genes across all studies.
+The position of these highlighted genes in the SD distributions illustrates how the extremes of the rank are indeed some of the least and most variable genes across all studies.
-We also create a set of tissue-specific SD ranks, which use the same procedure outlined above but using only studies which were performed on the same tissue.
+We also create a set of tissue-specific SD ranks, which use the same procedure outlined above but using only studies that were performed on the same tissue.
 This creates a series of gene ranks, one for each sampled tissue, which describes the gene expression SD rank in that particular tissue.
 Both tissue-specific and across-study ranks are available in the Supporting Information.